 The Walpole Wilderness Area is one of the great treasures of Western Australia and the Mt Frankland Lookout is one of the best places to see a good portion of it.

 From Mt Frankland it is only 26 kilometres to Walpole where the group refuelled and bought stuff that should have been brought from Cockburn.
-There was plenty of daylight left to do the Frankland River Circuit – a complicated route that highlights numerous features along the Frankland River north of Walpole.
-I have developed/expanded the circuit since 2018 and it is now 61 kilometres in length and takes in Nornalup Inlet, the Knoll, Hilltop Lookout, Giant Tingle Tree, Frankland River, Circular Pool, Monastery Landing and the Conspicuous Cliffs.
-But we decided to leave the Conspicuous Cliffs until tomorrow.
+There was plenty of daylight left to do the Frankland River Circuit – a beautiful drive that highlights numerous features along the Frankland River north of Walpole.
+Since 2018 I have developed the Circuit and it is now 100 kilometres in length with many more highlights.
+We decided to leave the Conspicuous Cliffs, one of the most spectacular views of the Circuit, until tomorrow.

 We crossed Sappers Bridge, did a U turn and re-crossed it.

-The drive from from Sappers Bridge alongside the Frankland River is one of the most beautiful tracks in WA.
+The drive from from Sappers Bridge alongside the Frankland River is one of the most beautiful in Western Australia.